 [Hmm] great question!
 I had to get the series to a place that I was comfortable with first.
 It took a LONG time for me to be okay with putting the series out (shout out to my editor, Will, who dealt with my CONSTANT notes).
 I have to keep reminding myself that this is the first time that I’ve ever done this.
 Not to mention while on set I couldn’t just focus on acting.
 I also had to make sure we had catering, that the actors were showing up, the camera setup was good, etc. So when I see negative comments, I probably already thought those things myself, but I’ll know for the next time what to make better.
 Also, the positive ones are additional validation that it was all worth it.

 Who has influenced you as a filmmaker and also as an actor?

 Of course, Issa Rae.
 My friend Tannis Spencer, who makes her own short films and inspired me to use film as the medium to tell my own stories.
 Michael B. Jordan for not allowing the industry to typecast him.
 There are so many, but a wild card would be the Broad City girls.
 Love them!

-How do you feel about the heavy wave of [soft porn] Black Gay web-series out right now?
+How do you feel about the heavy wave of [soft adult entertainment] Black Gay web-series out right now?
 Do you feel like it’s a huge disadvantage for the community for us getting more deals and onto the big and small screen with LGBTQ films and shows?